Grant Thornton’s Global business pulse is the first index to track the health of mid-sized companies at a global, regional, country and sector level.

 The underlying model and key sub-indices are shown below:

-The final index value is the sum of these two sub-indices and ranges from -100 to +100.
-It can be read as follows:
+The final index value is the weighted sum of these two sub-indices and ranges from -50 to +50

 The index draws on indicators from a long-running survey of almost 10,000 mid-market business leaders across 29 economies.
 This sentiment-based survey asks business leaders a series of questions about their expectations over the next 12 months, and provides data going back ten years.